-Standard medical and nursing equipment and special equipment found in assigned areas.
+Standard medical and nursing equipment and special equipment found in assigned areas, including, but not limited to, a stethoscope, blood pressure cuff, and pen light.

 - Students in clinical settings have been identified as having the likelihood of clinical exposure to blood or other potentially infectious materials and, therefore, are included in the OSHA Exposure Control Plan with all its specifications for preventing contact with the above materials. - The student may be required to wear a face mask, gown and/or gloves. - The student is subject to inside environmental conditions, protection from weather conditions but not necessarily from temperature changes. - The student is subject to hazards in the work area: May be exposed to chemotherapy spills, chemical cleaners, radioactive implants/isotopes, and /or sharp instruments. - The student is subject to a range of noise levels from quiet to moderate: phones, mechanical alarms (e.g. IV pumps, ventilators, and cardiac monitors) and occasional construction work.